ETIAS visa waiver for the U.S. Citizens

 Europe has decided to introduce the ETIAS (European Travel Information and Authorization System) visa from 2023 onward to increase security and avoid problems associated with illegal immigration and terrorism.
 The ETIAS visa waiver will be required for anyone wishing to visit Europe, including U.S. citizens.
-This system will require that U.S. citizens apply for an ETIAS visa when traveling for a short period within the Schengen member state area.
-During its validity (3 years from the time of approval), U.S. citizens will be permitted multiple entries into any country in the Schengen member state.
+U.S. citizens within the system will need to apply for an ETIAS visa when traveling for a short period within the Schengen member state area with ETIAS.
+ETIAS validity lasts for 3 years from the time of approval and U.S. citizens will be permitted multiple entries into any country in the Schengen member state.

 The European Commission’s system will be responsible for checking traveler information with a series of security databases and for creating the Schengen Area’s central digital information system.
 Completing the ETIAS application online takes less than 10 minutes, and you will only need a valid passport for this process.
 After you fill out the application form, the system will check your input data across different security and information databases.
 These databases include Europol, Interpol, and others.
 Program will be analyzing and per-screening all travelers for different risk factors.

 ETIAS documents for U.S. citizens traveling to Schengen Countries